lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-24-Legacy-League-Rules-Season-0.md

 ## Season

 The zeroth season has started with the publication of [Banned and Restricted Announcement on 31.03.2025](https://magic.wizards.com/en/news/announcements/banned-and-restricted-announcement-march-31-2025).
-The planned end of the season is June 25, 2025 (Wednesday --- points scored during the tournament held on that day are **included** in the zeroth season's results).
+The planned end of the season is June 25, 2025 (Wednesday).
+Points scored during the tournament held on that day are **included** in the zeroth season's results.

 ## FNMs